1. Home/

 How do you successfully implement threat modeling in a development team?

 Successful threat modeling implementation requires a structured approach: Start with training the team in threat modeling methodologies like STRIDE, PASTA, or OCTAVE.
 Integrate threat modeling into your design review process and make it a mandatory step for new features or significant changes.
 Use standardized templates and tools to make the process efficient and repeatable.
-Involve both developers and security experts in threat modeling sessions to leverage different perspectives.
+Involve both developers and security experts in threat modeling sessions to utilize different perspectives.
 Document identified threats and corresponding countermeasures, and track their implementation.
 Start with critical applications and gradually expand the practice.
 Regular retrospectives help continuously improve the process and increase team acceptance.

 How do you integrate security testing into the CI/CD pipeline?